The Biological Imaging Center in the Department of Biological Studies at Western Michigan University offers:

 The vast majority of our outside services are centered on providing professional and technical expertise for improving human health.
 This includes:

 - Working with the Bill and Melinda Gates Foundation in monitoring the efficacy of drug treatment in patients who suffer from lymphatic filiariasis and river blindness (onchocerciasis).

 - Providing electron microscope imaging for local hospitals to improve diagnosis and treatment of patients with kidney problems.

 - Working with the pharmaceutical industry by providing data at the cellular level on new drug safety and efficacy prior to their use in humans.

-We also provide a vast array of imaging services to all areas of research and industry.
+- Providing a vast array of imaging services to all areas of research and industry.
 We have found drill holes in dental implants, performed failure analysis on anything from pumps to sun visors and have sized sugar particles for the food industry.
 We have light microscopes capable of every contrast mode and equipped with the highest resolution lenses.
-All of our equipment has digital image capture capability therefore providing both rapid access to hardcopy and Internet transfer of images.
-Our latest addition to photonic imaging is a state-of-the-art laser scanning confocal microscope.
-This instrument combines laser illumination with computer analysis to allow for 3-dimensional imaging in tissues, cells and even semi-opaque samples like polymers.
+All of our equipment has digital image capture capability providing both rapid access to hard copy and Internet transfer of images.
+Our latest addition to photonic imaging is a state-of-the-art laser scanning confocal microscope which combines laser illumination with computer analysis to allow for three dimensional imaging in tissues, cells and even semi-opaque samples like polymers.

-Of course, we have both transmission and scanning electron microscopes, which can provide the highest magnifications possible for many types of samples.
-Included on our scanning electron microscope is an elemental analysis and mapping system for determining the atomic makeup of an unknown sample.
-All of our work is performed under federal guidelines of good laboratory practice to assure proper tracking of specimens and data.
+- Offering the highest magnifications possible for many types of samples using transmission and scanning electron microscopes.
+The scanning electron microscope includes an elemental analysis and mapping system for determining the atomic makeup of an unknown sample.

-We invite industrial collaborators to contact us with your research questions in light and electron optics.
+Industrial collaborators are invited to contact Rob Eversole with your research questions in light and electron optics.